-For me it takes about an hour and a half to clear my thoughts when I hit that wall.
+For me it takes about an hour and a half when I hit that wall.
 It happens maybe once a quarter or three weeks into heavy projects, like if I am doing my final draft or heavy edits.
-My normal go to recharge is to go sit in my husband's recliner (he is a big tall guy) and snuggle up with my kid and eat something horrible for us (normally cookies) and watch old Tom and Jerry episodes until we are both giggling or napping.
+My normal go to recharge is to go sit in my husband's recliner (he is a big tall guy) and snuggle up with my kid and eat something horrible for us (normally cookies we back together) and watch old Tom and Jerry episodes until we are both giggling or napping.
 Being with my daughter recharges me because she is one of the biggest reasons I stick it out, be brave and do all this.
 Taking my dog for a walk is one of my favorite block removers.
 If you are really and truly stuck you need to do something different to get unstuck.
 You may have to take a bit and figure out what your mental palette cleansers are.
-Sometimes I can go to the local library for a while if I have the chance or a local Dennys (I prefer late night French fries and a quiet empty corner to a bustling Starbucks mid-morning) and write there for a bit just to shake things up and get fresh perspective.
+Sometimes I can go to the local library for a while if I have the chance or a local Dennys (I prefer late night French fries and a quiet empty corner to a bustling Starbucks mid-morning).